Audi A3 (2012 – 2020) Review

-Comfortable and high quality premium hatchback.
-Low emissions diesel engines including economical 1.6 TDI.
-Very refined at speed yet handles well in corners.
+Comfortable and high quality premium hatchback, low emissions diesel engines including economical 1.6 TDI, very refined at speed yet handles well in corners.

 Top models are close to £30k new.

 With the popularity of the BMW 1 Series there were big expectations for the A3 which faced more competition than ever before.
-The good news is that it doesn't disappoint.
+The good news is that it didn’t disappoint.